-- The class pattern worker adds the attribute seniority and extends the definition of computeSalary.
-The salary for a worker is a function of the noOfHours being worked and the seniority of the worker. - The class pattern salesman adds the attribute noOfSoldUnits and describes another extension of computeSalary.
-The salary for a salesman is a function of the noOfHours being worked and thenoOfSoldUnits. - The symbol " describe the fact that the definition of computeSalary from the superpattern employee is extended.
+- The class pattern Worker adds the attribute seniority and extends the definition of ComputeSalary.
+The salary for a worker is a function of the noOfHours being worked and the seniority of the worker. - The class pattern Salesman adds the attribute noOfSoldUnits and describes another extension of ComputeSalary.
+The salary for a salesman is a function of the noOfHours being worked and the noOfSoldUnits. - The symbols ::< describe the fact that the definition of ComputeSalary from the superpattern Employee is extended.
+The extension of a virtual pattern is in this example similar to redefining a virtual procedure in Simula.
+Note, however, that the virtual concept of BETA differs in an important way from that of most object-oriented languages.
+Further details are given below.

-The above examples have shown instantiation of objects from patterns in the form of Part object part-object attributes (like birthday: @date).
-An instance of, say worker, may in a similar way be generated by a declaration of the form:
+The above examples have shown instantiating patterns in the form of part-object attributes (like birthday: @ Date).
+An instance of, say Worker, may in a similar way be generated by a declaration of the form: